 Make sure you ask questions if you have any

-Pro Tip: Connect with your Service Unit Cookie Sale Volunteers.
-They have been in your shoes and want to help you have a successful experience (they also understand the struggle of managing a troop cookie sale for the first time, so don’t be shy!).
+Pro Tip: Connect with your Service Unit Cookie Program Volunteers.
+They have been in your shoes and want to help you have a successful experience (they also understand the struggle of managing a troop cookie program for the first time, so don’t be shy!).

-Make sure your girls understand the “5 Skills” and Gift of Caring Program
+Make sure your girls understand the “5 Skills” and Care to Share Program

-Let your girls know that they can offer their customers a way to give back to their community with the Gift of Caring Community Service Program.
-The value of Gift of Caring is tremendous – it’s really a win-win-win for girls, communities, and council.
-When customers choose to participate in the GOC Program, your community receives cookie donations through the food bank or military/veterans organizations, which also helps council empty out our cookie cupboards.
+Let your girls know that they can offer their customers a way to give back to their community with Care to Share.
+The value of Care to Share is tremendous – it’s really a win-win-win for girls, communities, and council.
+When customers choose to participate in the program, your community receives cookie donations through the food bank or military/veterans organizations, which also helps council empty out our cookie cupboards.

 Communicate with your families

 Pro Tip: Set a couple of dates or maybe a weekly meeting during the cookie season to check in with parents about their girl’s progress.
-If your troop seems to have too many cookies on hand early on, it’s a lot easier to transfer unsold cookies to another troop or schedule additional booths earlier in the sale than towards the end of the sale.
+If your troop seems to have too many cookies on hand early on, it’s a lot easier to transfer unsold cookies to another troop or schedule additional booths earlier in the program than towards the end of the program.